itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 Illustrate with a UML activity diagram how your _Chirp!_ applications are build, tested, released, and deployed.
 That is, illustrate the flow of activities in your respective GitHub Actions workflows.

-Describe briefly the illustration, i.e., how you application is built, tested, released, and deployed.
+Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.

 ### Team work